-Irving scored 21 points and Al Horford had 17 as the Celtics won for the first time since losing Hayward, 102-92 over Philadelphia on Friday night.
+Irving scored 21 points, Al Horford had 17 and the Celtics won for the first time since losing Hayward, 102-92 over Philadelphia on Friday night.

 The Celtics lost to Cleveland in their opener when Hayward went down with a mangled ankle that may cost him the season, and then lost to Milwaukee.
 Horford and Irving took over down the stretch to quiet a raucous 76ers’ crowd in the home opener.